ryukau/VSTPlugins/docs/manual/SevenDelay_en.md

 ## Caution
 When the value of `smooth` is near zero and change the value of `tone` too fast, SevenDelay may output very loud click noise.
 This is caused by the filter which becomes unstable when cutoff frequency moves too fast.
 Recommendation is not to set `smooth` parameter too low unless you have some specific purpose.

+When the value of `time` is set to minimum and the value of `feedback` is set to maximum, SevenDelay outputs direct current (DC).
+To remove DC, Set `DC kill` to be greater than 1.0.

 ## Parameters
 ### Delay
 #### Time